Butterfly Harmonic Pattern Trading Strategy

 There are many ways to manage your trade and set the butterfly profit target.
 But, the ideal target for the Butterfly harmonic is to implement a multiple take profit strategy.

 This take profit method is largely profitable.
-We ensure we take some profits at the first trouble area from where the price might reverse and turn against us.
+We ensure we take some profits in the first trouble area from where the price might reverse and turn against us.

 Secondly, the partial profit taking strategy will give us the chance to capture more profits.
 The bearish butterfly pattern can signal a major trend reversal.
 In this case, if we trail our stop we have the potential to capture a big portion of the new trend.

-Note** the above was an example of a SELL trade using the Bearish Butterfly trading strategy.
+*Note: The above image is an example of a SELL trade using the Bearish Butterfly trading strategy.
 Use the same rules for a BUY trade.
 In the figure below you can see an actual BUY trade example.

 Take a look: